AgileVentures/av-static-website/source/blog_articles/2017-09-22-av-ecosystem-review-that-domain-review-step.html.markdown

   should have many commit_counts
 ```

 I remove the hand-rolled js I started this feature on.
-I rebase to develop so that I can do `git diff develop` and look through the specific fo the changes I made, which are:
+I rebase to develop so that I can do `git diff develop` and look through the specific changes I made, which are:

 1) upgrade poltergeist and add the cocoon gem
 2) adjust the projects controller to allow source repository attributes and to build a single default source repo for new projects
-3) adjust the way the with_github_url scope works
+3) adjust the way the `with_github_url` scope works
-4) update the project form to give it an id, and replace the current github_url text field with a nested source repo field(s) (cocoon gem syntax)
+4) update the project form to give it an id, and replace the current `github_url` text field with a nested source repo field(s) (cocoon gem syntax)
 5) added js to update source repository form field names to include numerics
 6) added a partial for creating new source repo fields
 7) migration to add the source repos table